xdevelsistemas/xDevPlayApp/README.rst

 3. app/controllers/Waitress.scala is your main controller, really.

+4. app/services contains services related to authentication, solely.

-4. modules/models contains Entity classes used by JPA.
+5. modules/models contains Entity classes used by JPA and their corresponding DAO classes.

-5. modules/services/app/dao contains DAOs which works in conjunction with the data model.

-6. modules/services/app/services contains all services exposed by your application, including services related to authentication.
+6. modules/services/app/services contains services exposed by your application, but excludes services related to authentication.

+Notes:

+* Data Access Objects (DAOs) are responsible for talking to the data model.
+The DAO layer is implemented in Java and it is responsible for providing convenience methods which wraps calls to the `Criteria API`_.
+As mentioned above, attempting to call the `Criteria API`_ directly would imply on interoperability issues with Java.

+* The service layer is written in Scala and it is responsible for calling methods provided by the DAO layer and for maintaining transaction state.
+Contrary to PlayFramework documentation we *do not* employ @Transactional annotation in actions (web layer).
+Instead, we explicitly manage transactions in the service layer.

 Configuration